 Furthermore, white LEDs don't actually exist.
 In order to create white light with LEDs, manufacturers use blue LEDs (the most efficient color) and coat them with a type of phosphor to turn the light white.
 This coating absorbs some of the light, which further wastes energy.

-Personally, I can definitely see the appeal of white light, but I believe using white LEDs negates the main advantage of LED lights: the ability to give plants the exact light they need and nothing more.
+Personally, I can definitely see the appeal of white light, but I also understand those who say using only white LEDs negates the main advantage of LED lights: the ability to give plants the exact light they need and nothing more.
 You don't pay for unused light and you save money.

 How you feel about white LEDs will determine if this light is for you.
 If you want to go with an all-white fixture, this is the best one.
 If not you can probably skip the rest of this review, to be honest.